malpou/DR-Podcasts/Readme.md

 # Solution
-The Rest API is implemented in .Net 8 using C# and following the CLEAN architecture pattern.
+The Rest API is implemented in .Net 8 using C#.
 The solution is following Clean Architecture therefor divided into 5 source projects:
 - DR.PodcastFeeds.Api: The REST API (built on minimal APIs acting as the presentation layer)
 - DR.PodcastFeeds.Domain: The domain class models (in this case the Podcast, Episode and Category classes)
 - DR.PodcastFeeds.Infrastructure: The infrastructure layer (in this case the MongoDB database and HttpClient)